Morley Nelson: Early life

 Morlan W. Nelson was born in Barnes County, North Dakota.
 He was raised on the Sheyenne River, north of Valley City, North Dakota.
 His parents were from Scandinavian heritage and raised corn, grain, hay, and cattle on a 1,200-acre farm.
 Nelson became interested in raptors at an early age, especially the peregrine falcon.
 He graduated from North Dakota State University with a degree in soil science in 1938.
 During World War II, Nelson was a captain in the 87th Mountain Infantry of the 10th Mountain Division and received a Silver Star, Bronze Star Medal, and a Purple Heart for his bravery and leadership.

 Raptor protection

 After the War, Nelson continued his work with raptors, and, after relocating to Idaho, became interested in the golden eagle.
 In 1958, he influenced the Idaho Legislature to enact a law protecting raptors in that state.
 He worked with many electrical power companies to modify their transmission lines to prevent large raptors like the eagle from electrocuting themselves.
 He worked on numerous films with Walt Disney, including Ida, the Offbeat Eagle in 1964.

 In the 1970s, ABC television and John Denver produced a one-hour documentary with Nelson on eagles and hawks titled The Eagle and the Hawk.
-The title song was on Denver's album Aerie The documentary so far has not been released, nor can it be found on YouTube.
+The title song was on Denver's album Aerie.

 In 1980, he was instrumental in establishing the Snake River Birds of Prey National Conservation Area.